MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Planned restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval

+Use: Upload the zipped file to wp-content/plugins, then extract there.

 -----
 Source codes of the plugin is uploaded.
 After the security maintenance, the plugin will be published on Wordpress.